lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     variable deltaz equal v_walltopz-v_wallbotz
     fix myat1 all ave/time 10 10 100 v_deltaz file interwall_distance.dat

+..  container:: justify

     The two variables allow to extract the centers of mass of the two walls, respectively, and the deltaz variable calculates the difference between the two centers of mass.

     Finally, add the end of the input:

 ..  code-block:: bash
    :caption: *to be copied in Equilibration/input.lammps*